PeerMeHQ/know/features/log.md

 **Requirements:**

 1. [Invite](./bot.md#setup) the PeerMe [Bot🤖](./bot.md) into your Discord server
-2. Run the `/setup` command in any channel
+2. Run the `/setup` command in any channel (creates the `PeerMeMod` role)
+3. Your user must be assigned the `PeerMeMod` role created by the setup command

 **Subscribe to a channel of any boosted Peering DAO:**